How you can be seated in a

 part of your position as well as you can.
 Add

-each part of the position without hesitation then maintain that part of your position
+each part of the position without hesitation then maintain that part of your

 A beneficial

-cross-legged position improves gradually to enable a more developed cross-legged
+cross-legged position improves gradually to enable a more developed

-practice simple yoga for a least a few minutes nearly every day for several
+cross-legged position.
+When you practice simple yoga for a least a few

-months you will become able to gather your legs and hips into a more developed
+minutes nearly every day for several months you will become able to gather your

-the shin or thigh of your opposite leg beneath them.
+and then both ankles comfortably on the shin or thigh of your opposite leg

 You experience the benefits of simple yoga